I haven't been there before so everything is new.

 Sentosa Island - Their Underwater World, Songs of the Sea, and their rides.
 As well as Universal Studios although USS is smaller than Universal Studios in U.S.

 Singapore Flyer - 360 degree panoramic view of Singapore cityscape.

 China town - For souvenirs, photo, and dining.

-Little India - For photo and dining. about 6 years ago
+Little India - For photo and dining. almost 7 years ago